silky/chrisdone-homepage/posts/haskell-lang.markdown

 bits and bobs here and there on the weekend and I always have time to merge straight-forward changes.

+Questions/comments, feel free to email me:
+[chrisdone@gmail.com](mailto:chrisdone@gmail.com) Put a note in the email if you wish to be CC'd with other people in the discussion.

 [^2]: Having two navigations leads to
       [arbitrary choice.](http://en.wikipedia.org/wiki/The_Paradox_of_Choice)